alcionai/corso/website/blog/2023-2-10-large-exchange-backups.md

 In both cases, the best way to keep these settings tidy is by using multiple `.corso.toml` configuration files.
 Use the `-config-file` option to point to separate config files

-Corso is under very active development, and we expect our support for this type of use case to improve rapidly.
+Corso is under active development, and we expect our support for this type of use case to improve rapidly.
 If you have feedback for us please do [join our discord](https://discord.gg/Gd63GRFvcb) and talk directly with the team!